LightL2/hello-world2/README.md

 Hi DiDi!

-I want to use GitHub to enhance my codeing skills.
+I want to use GitHub to enhance my coding skills.